arnmishra/NewsSpectrum/README.md

 # Installation instructions
 `pip2.7 install newsapi-python`
 `pip2.7 install indicoio`
-Update `project/credentials.txt` on lines 2 and 4 with your `NewsAPI Key` and `Indicoio API Key` respectively.
+Create a `credentials.txt` inside your `project` folder and enter api keys for NewsAPI key and Indicoio key on lines 2 and 4

+`
+# NewsAPI Key

+# Political Analysis Key

+`